kleebaum/geoelectrics/README.md

 ```

 ### Profile Set
-An instance of the ProfileSet class is created using a list of single profiles.
+An instance of the ProfileSet class is created using a list of single profiles:
 ```
 sinkhole <- new('ProfileSet',
                 profiles = list(p1, p2, p3),